Easy, Yet complex

 Good news is that 1.6 version of Joomla! includes a built-in language manager and a language switcher.
 This feature made creating a site in different languages possible without having to use external components, which was the case in previous versions.
 With no doubts Joomla! has been improving through with several versions including various improvements and additions.

 Because of the convenience and improvements, there is a very intuitive, native way of handling multilingual websites to Joomla.
-The best news is that you don't even need to install a plugin to do it.
-Because it's so integrated in its structure, you can choose the website languages versions already during installation process.
+The best news is that you don’t even need to install a plugin to do it.
+Because it’s so integrated into its structure, you can choose the website languages versions already during the installation process.

-Setting Up A Multilingual Website Is Easy!
+Fast and Easy Setting Up A Multilingual Website Is Easy!

 Fortunately, it really doesn’t take long to start adding content in multiple languages either, giving you an option to publish an article in a chosen language, too!

 1. Install a language pack

 2. Create new menu items and assign language specific home pages to the new menus.